 In addition to these standard questions, you can also ask additional questions that are important to your particular company to make sure they are in your target market.

-Also, after closing a few deals, you can re-evaluate your qualification criterias and determine if they need to be expanded or cut down.
+Also, after closing a few deals, you can re-evaluate your qualification criteria and determine if they need to be expanded or cut down.

 Set up a Conversion Funnel